yuuslokrobjakkroval/kyuu-portfolio/README.md

-# chanhdai.com
+# kyuu

-chanhdai.com is my minimal portfolio website, showcasing my work and experience as a Software Developer & UI/UX Designer.
+kyuu is my minimal portfolio website, showcasing my work and experience as a Software Developer & UI/UX Designer.
 It is built with [Next.js](https://nextjs.org), [Tailwind CSS](https://tailwindcss.com), and [shadcn/ui](https://ui.shadcn.com) to deliver a modern, fast, and seamless user experience.

 This is a continuously evolving side project where I experiment with new technologies and keep it updated with the latest advancements in web development.

-Check out the live site: [chanhdai.com](https://chanhdai.com)
+Check out the live site: [kyuu](https://kyuu)

 <picture>
   <source media="(prefers-color-scheme: dark)" srcset="./public/screenshot-desktop-dark.webp">